WELCOME to

 WHAT TO EXPECT

-Acting exercises to strengthen presence, responsiveness, and clarity
+Each class includes: Acting exercises to strengthen presence, responsiveness, and clarity,

 Time for questions and discussion before and during class